 Following the Red River Rebellion (1869–1870) and Northwest Rebellion (1885) immigration to Saskatchewan slowed down, which interrupted the plans of Prime Minister John A. Macdonald to develop the agricultural potential of the West.
 A means of controlling the movements of the “rebel Indians” was deemed necessary to ensure farmers were safe, and to prevent future collaborations between reserves that might result in another uprising.

 In 1885, the Department of Indian Affairs instituted a pass system.
 No outsider could come onto a reserve to do business with an Aboriginal resident without permission from the Indian agent.
 In many places, the directives were interpreted to mean that no Aboriginal person could leave the reserve without permission from the Indian agent.
 Reserves were beginning to resemble prisons.

 The "pass system" was devised in which Indian agents were supplied with books of passes, or permits to leave.
-As you can see from the photo above of one of the passes, the time the individual is allowed to be off reserve is recorded, as is the purpose of the time away, and whether or not he is allowed to carry a gun.
-The “pass system” was initially applied to “rebel Indians” but later expanded for all First Nations.
+As you can see from the photo above of one of the passes, the time the individual is allowed to be off-reserve is recorded, as is the purpose of the time away, and whether or not he is allowed to carry a gun.
+The “pass system” was initially applied to “rebel Indians” but later expanded to all First Nations.